buckie/cv/cv/cv.md

 Python
 :   ★★★★★

     By far my most comfortable language.
-I have signifigant experience with the majority of its major libraries for the domains of application development (e.g. django, flask), data science (e.g. pandas, scikit-learn) and numerical/performance critical applications (e.g. numpy, pytables, cython).
+I have significant experience with the majority of its major libraries for the domains of application development (e.g. django, flask), data science (e.g. pandas, scikit-learn) and numerical/performance critical applications (e.g. numpy, pytables, cython).
 I have also taught/mentored several people of varying skill levels in python.

 VBA
 :   ★★★★★

      I am, somewhat unfortunately, a master of this language.
-At the SEC the only langauge we were able to use for a prolonged period was VBA.
-As such, I designed an alternative approach to programming in VBA which discarded much of its agreed upon best practices and leveraged functional principals to ensure long term maintainability and application performance for a VBA codebase of over 30k lines.
+At the SEC the only language we were able to use for a prolonged period was VBA.
+As such, I designed an alternative approach to programming in VBA which discarded much of its agreed upon best practices and leveraged functional principals to ensure long term maintainability and application performance for a VBA code base of over 30k lines.
 The approach is best described as an intermediate representation of a Haskell program.

 SQL
 :   ★★★★★